Last Updated on March 3, 2023

 My One-Pot Easy Recipe

 I decided to add TVP chunks and pineapple to draw the meal out of the side dish category and make it a standalone meal.
 TVP chunks are thick pieces of dehydrated tofu.
-It stands for ‘Textured Vegetable Protein’ and are soy-based chunks that can soak up many seasonings easily.
-TVP chunks are both vegan, vegetarian-friendly and gluten-free and add to the health factor of Bitter Melon.

-Chinese bitter melon Soup is a straightforward recipe including chunks of bitter melon, protein, veggie broth, soy sauce (feel free to check out this article to find out: Is soy sauce vegan?), and salt, brought to a rolling boil in a large pot.
-Our recipe takes this and adds soy and maple syrup sauce, pineapples, and sesame oil for a change of pace.
+Chinese bitter melon Soup is a straightforward recipe including chunks of bitter melon, protein, veggie broth, soy sauce, and salt, brought to a rolling boil in a large pot.

 How to make

-- Wash and dry bitter melon then cut it open.
+- Wash and dry the bitter melon then cut it open.
 Using a spoon, scrape out the seeds and the white part.

 - Slice the bitter melon up around ½ inch thick pieces.